-Hart-Montague Bike Trail is a trail running south-north between towns of Hart and Montague in western Michigan.
-The trail runs for 22.7 miles through small rural towns, wooded areas, farm land, orchards, and occasionally passing by some industrial sights.
+Hart-Montague Bike Trail is a trail running south-north between the towns of Hart and Montague in western Michigan.
+The trail runs for 22.7 miles through small rural towns, wooded areas, farmland, orchards, and occasionally passing by some industrial sights.

-William Field was a fruit grower in town of Shelby.
-In the 1982 he bought the corridor of dismantled railroad, turned it into a recreational trail and donated it to the state.
-In 1989, the northern half was opened, and I because the state’s first paved rail-trail.
+William Field was a fruit grower in the town of Shelby.
+In 1982 he bought the corridor of dismantled railroad, turned it into a recreational trail, and donated it to the state.
+In 1989, the northern half was opened, and it became the state’s first paved rail trail.
 The second half was completed in 1991.

 In 2016, the trail was completely re-surfaced and widened to 10 feet.